Joe-Mart/centralkentuckyttrak/README.md

                    b.
 Create the hamburger button to show on mobile and tablet devices.
                    c.
 If the hamburger button does not work, consider creating a media player in the tornadomod.html file.
 3. JavaScript:    a.
 Contact form that validates the existence of information.
 Still need to work on storing that information locally.
 The Contact form will not be used if I publish the site.
+Updated the process to make sure email address is in the proper format.

 Current issues have been mentioned, but to recap: